taylorzhangyx/taylorzhangyx.github.io.old/knowNotes/Cache.md

 [Amazon Caching best practices](https://aws.amazon.com/caching/best-practices/)

 ## Cache Invalidation
 Invalidation refers to the process to make the cache block replaced or removed.
-Since all the data in cahche is a duplication of the data in the database, the invalidation is the main way to keep the two data in-sync to avoid data mismatch.
+Since all the data in cache is a duplication of the data in the database, the invalidation is the main way to keep the two data in-sync to avoid data mismatch.

 ### Write through
 Write data to cache and database at the same time.
-This is the simpliest way to keep the data sync but it's slow compare to others since it needs to write to 2 places in one request.
+This is the simplest way to keep the data sync but it's slow compare to others since it needs to write to 2 places in one request.
 Also, the possibility of error is higher.
 It requires more  steps to recover&roll back in case of an error.

 ### Write around
 Write the data to database first, and update the cache later.
 This will make the database as the source of truth.
 While extra read need to be made to the cache layer in order to sync the data, some user may experience the outdated data because there is a measured gap between the data write to the database and data is read to the cache.
 If we want to deliver the most recent and updated data all the time like flight ticket, we don't want this kind of design.
 But if this is some statistical data, then this little delay is acceptable.
 Also, if the system is heave write one, this design is not going to be efficient.
-High volum of write data will take down the database and cause some trouble.
+High volume of write data will take down the database and cause some trouble.

 ### Write back
 Write the data to the cache layer first and write it back to the database later.
 This is especially useful in the IOT system, where the write traffic is super heavy and the data amount is high as well.
-This kind of design will build a buffer layer between server and database to collect data in cache and aggragate them.
+This kind of design will build a buffer layer between server and database to collect data in cache and aggregate them.
 Thus pieces of data in one collection can be written in one big bulk request.
-This improves the performance of the datalayer.
+This improves the performance of the data layer.
-However, since the cache now is the sourth of truth, in case of the error or accident, the data in cache layer will be lost without saving into the database.
+However, since the cache now is the source of truth, in case of the error or accident, the data in cache layer will be lost without saving into the database.
 In some case, the data loss will happen and will not be recovered.
 If we are saving the sensitive data, we don't want to use this design.

 ## Cache Eviction
-Cache eviction is a policy to manage the cache mamery to keep the cache within a limited budget.
+Cache eviction is a policy to manage the cache memory to keep the cache within a limited budget.
 Whenever the data comes into cache and reaches the memory limit, the eviction is executed to flush some old/less used data out of cache.

 ### First In First Out
 The oldest data which is inserted into the cache at first place is evicted first.